ProjectBarks/connect4-leaderboard/README.md

                  dramatic effect.
 It could also permit benchmarking against competitive agents before a total re-computation.
 - [ ] **Hash Passcodes** - The fact passcodes are not encrypted right now is a huge security risk.
 All passcodes should be encrypted and a bash script should be created to reset passcodes.
-- [ ] **Game Limits** - There is the possibility for a player to capitalize on the time and memory against the other agent.
+- [x] **Game Limits** - ~~There is the possibility for a player to capitalize on the time and memory against the other agent.
                         To create fair play both players should be in their own docker instances with shared communication.
-                        The simplest current addition to the existing infrastructure would be to give an instant win to the agent who took less time.
+                        The simplest current addition to the existing infrastructure would be to give an instant win to the agent who took less time.~~ Cannot give an immediate win due to the halting problem.
 - [ ] **Duration Ordering** - Agents with identical win rates should be ordered by least amount of time taken to win as a secondary sort component.
 - [ ] **Upload Files** - Code must be submitted in plain text but it users should be allowed to upload files instead.
+- [ ] **Elo Rating System** - A potential alternative to match cache is using the Elo rating system for rankings.

 ## License
 [MIT License](./LICENSE)